 Step 1 - Do I need approval?

 The Health Research Authority (HRA) has some useful guidance available on their website.
-This includes a decision tool to help you to decide whether your work will be defined as research, and then what (if any) level of approval will be needed from the HRA.
+This includes a decision tool to help you to decide whether your work will be defined as research, and then if you will require a Research Ethics Service (NHSREC) review and/or HRA regulatory review.

 Note, if the tools indicate that your project is not defined as ‘research’ for NHS purposes and/or if they indicate it does not need NHS REC review it is likely that your project will need to be submitted to one of the University’s Faculty Research Ethics Committees for review.
 If in doubt, please contact the Clinical Research Support Officer or your Faculty Research Ethics Officer.

 If your study needs NHS approval, please complete the Integrated Research Application System (IRAS) application form following guidance outlined below.
-If you are a student, please seek additional advice from your supervisor.
+If you are a student or post graduate researcher, please also seek additional advice from your supervisor.

 Step 2 - NHS approval form (IRAS)